 Forgery is a serious crime that carries the possibility of a state prison sentence upon conviction.
+It’s important to speak with a Middlesex County forgery attorney if you have been charged with such crimes.
+Call Attorney Chris Spring today at (617) 513-9444.

 In order to convict a defendant of forgery, the Commonwealth must prove beyond a reasonable doubt that: